top of page

 fb38c81d40c7c3df74bd5d7d3c39f971_original_edited.jpg

-Michael's card game, Dead Theorists, offers a satirical look at academia while engaging with some of the most famous thinkers in the social sciences and humanities.
-It is available directly from the creator or from Microcosm Publishing.
+My card game, Dead Theorists, offers a satirical look at academia while engaging with some of the most famous thinkers in the social sciences and humanities.
+You're a ghost with unfinished business: train one final protégé.
+Order it from me directly (for a discount) or from Microcosm.

-Michael's book, Orange-Collar Labor, draws on ethnographic fieldwork within a US state prison and over 80 interviews with working prisoners and institutional staff members to explore the realities of prison labor today.
-It is available from Oxford University Press.
+My recent book, Orange-Collar Labor, draws from ethnographic fieldwork within a US state prison as well as over 80 interviews with working prisoners and prison staff members to explore the realities of prison labor today.
+Get it from bookstores or Oxford University Press.

 Orange-Collar Labor cover.jpg